krivard/codalab-worksheets-wiki/Dev:-Set-Up-a-Development-Computer.md

 git clone https://github.com/<username>/codalab.git
 ```

+## Configure your local environment

-1. Configure your local environment.
-The dev_setup script will install everything you need to run CodaLab locally, including all of the dependencies within the default virtual environment.
+1. Run the dev_setup script.
+This will install everything you need to run CodaLab locally, including all of the dependencies within the default virtual environment.

     **Windows**
     ```